 Partnering with a charity to host an event not only raises money for a good cause, it can generate some goodwill, welcome publicity and new clients for your business.
-In this first in a series of Q&A blogs, I help an eager young stylist plan his first philanthropic event.
+One young stylist recognized this potential and reached out for some guidance:

 No matter the size of your salon or your community, there is an event at every level.
 If this is your first event, consider starting small, getting your feet wet, seeing the response, and measuring the success of the event.
 You'll have the chance to learn from the first one, and your salon will start to be recognized as the one with the cool ideas!